BullieCaSa/ESP32SerialSSHProxy-VSC-build/README.md

     ```sh
     ssh -t username@192.168.x.y
     ```
-    and log in using the credentials. \
-    If `esp32sshserial` doesn't work, you can try appending your networks suffix, or just use the IP-Address of the `ESP32`, which you may find in the USB Serial Console of the `ESP32` during boot, or in your routers webinterface.
+    and log in using the credentials created in `credentials.hpp`.
+If `esp32sshserial` doesn't work, you can try appending your network suffix, or use the IP address provided in the VSC Serial Monitor during `ESP32` boot.

-1. Your `SSH` session is now directly connected with `Serial2` of the `ESP32`.
+6. Your `SSH` session is now directly connected with the `Serial2` port of the `ESP32`.

-1. Use `Ctrl-G` (Bell) to terminate the `SSH` connection. \
+7. Use `Ctrl-G` (Bell) to terminate the `SSH` connection. \
     *Context*: Since `Ctrl-C` is directly forwarded
     to the serial console,
     and there is no equivalent for it on serial consoles,